 The Great Pyramids of Giza are an iconic symbol for Egypt, and no visit to this country is complete without seeing them for yourself.

 Time, weather, and pillaging have taken a toll on these structures, yet the Great Pyramids of Giza still awe and inspire.
 They are incredible to see both from a distance, where you can view them all at once, and up close, where you can really appreciate the sheer size of the rocks used to build them.

 It is possible to actually go inside one of the pyramids, though it is hot and tight, so it’s not a good idea if you are claustrophobic.
 That being said, if stepping inside one of the pyramids is on your bucket list, tell your guide, and they will happily arrange a ticket for you.
 Please note that you are not allowed to climb up the pyramids.

 Also located near the pyramids is another world-famous structure: that of the Sphinx.
 You may be interested to know that the Sphinx was actually carved from 1 solid piece of limestone.

 Khan El Khalili is Cario’s bazaar district and is a great place to go for souvenirs, for a meal, or just to see the famous markets.
 While the vendors here are mainly geared towards selling to tourists, the vendors themselves are primarily locals which means you are more likely to find authentic, local, and Egyptian made merchandise for sale.

-Saqqara has a number of pyramids though the best-known is the Step Pyramid of Djoser, which is also sometimes just referred to as the Step Tomb.
-Saqqara served as the royal burial place for Egyptians during the Second Dynasty though was used for burials for the nobles in the First Dynasty.
+Saqqara has a number of pyramids, though the best-known is the Step Pyramid of Djoser, which is also sometimes just referred to as the Step Tomb.
+Saqqara served as the royal burial place for Egyptians during the Second Dynasty, though it was used for burials for the nobles in the First Dynasty.